 And then when you get a Card after 5-7 business days, you go to the cashier and you want to upload money on your Bluebird's or Serve's account.
 And then how you can upload with the money is you're going to use those Visa Gift Cards.
 Don't tell the cashier that they're gift cards, they're considered debit cards.

 So you upload all the money from your Visa Gift Cards onto those Serve or Bluebird accounts.

 Now the money went from your Visa Gift Card to the Serve or Bluebird account.
 Once you get to Serve.com or Bluebird.com, all your money should be there.
 You go to Pay Bill, put in your credit card name, which is, in this case, Chase Sapphire Preferred, or whatever credit card you have, Capital One, Freedom, Discover, Amex Platinum,.... and then you pay directly from your Serve or Bluebird account back to your credit card balance.
 And so now you have a Zero balance from the $4000 USD you spend plus the $500 USD bonus that they gave you.

 You do this with every credit card that offers a signing bonus and then you don't have to worry about spending $4000 USD and get -$4000 USD in the bank, plus one bonus and that's going to save you money to pay money out of pocket.
 It's using the money from the credit card issuer back to the credit card issuer in indirect ways.

-If you really want to step up your game, check out the new eBook I wrote for you, the Credit Repair 101.
-Simple instructions, and illustration will help you learn how to boost your Credit Score, and other amazing credit tips & tricks.
+If you really want to step up your game, check out the new eBook I wrote for you, Credit Repair 101.
+Simple instructions and illustrations will help you learn how to boost your Credit Score, and other amazing credit tips & tricks.
 Check out the samples on the product page.